 This Article concerns the payment of estate tax.
-The federal estate tax exemption (the amount a person can pass without paying federal estate tax) is \$5.34 Million with a 40% tax rate.
-The New York State estate tax exemption is \$1 Million and it is not currently scheduled to increase.
+The federal estate tax exemption (the amount a person can pass without paying federal estate tax) is \$5.43 Million with a 40% tax rate.
+The New York State estate tax exemption is \$3,125,000 through March 2015, and increases annually through 2019 when it reaches the federal exemption.